NFL Rumors: Cowboys Might Not Extend Ezekiel Elliott

 Per Pro Football Talk‘s Mike Florio, “it’s really not crazy to think about whether the Cowboys are thinking about applying the DeMarco Murray approach to Elliott, chewing him up, spitting him out, and then moving on.”

-Murray was a Cowboys running back who played four years with the club, and was the leading rusher in the NFL in the 2014 season.
-But the Cowboys let Murray leave as a free agent after that year, he signed with the rival Philadelphia Eagles, and was never a dominant player ever again.
+Murray was a Cowboys running back who played four years with the club, and was the leading rusher in the NFL during the 2014 season.
+But the Cowboys let Murray leave as a free agent after that year.
+He then signed with the rival Philadelphia Eagles, and was never a dominant player again.

-The evidence for this, according to the story, is that the Cowboys drafted running back Tony Pollard in the fourth round of last week’s NFL Draft, with the team’s CEO comparing the way the Cowboys plan to use Pollard and Elliott together to the New Orleans Saints’ sharing of running back duties between Alvin Kamara and Mark Ingram.
-After two years of that, Florio points out, Ingram departed New Orleans, signing this offseason with the Baltimore Ravens, leaving the younger player as the main running back on the team.
+The evidence for this potentiality, according to the story, is that the Cowboys drafted running back Tony Pollard in the fourth round of last week’s NFL Draft.
+The team’s CEO compared the way the Cowboys plan to use Pollard and Elliott together to the New Orleans Saints’ sharing of running back duties between Alvin Kamara and Mark Ingram.
+After two years of that, Florio points out, Ingram departed New Orleans — signing this offseason with the Baltimore Ravens — leaving the younger player as the main running back on the team.

 Elliott has two more years remaining on his rookie contract, unless he signs an extension with the Cowboys.
-The team also could apply the franchise tag to him after the 2020 season, in order to keep him from leaving as a free agent.
+The team could apply the franchise tag to him after the 2020 season in order to keep him from leaving as a free agent.
 The team’s quarterback, Dak Prescott, is also possibly in line for a new contract.

 Until they pay him, it's not crazy to think that the Cowboys may be thinking about a future without Ezekiel Elliott https://t.co/gzIYAkhrXL